reinitd/oneko-desktop/README.md

 Made this to practice and get into C++. \
 `src/dist` has an executable, so you don't have to build from scratch.

+### UPDATE Aug.
+16, 2024
+Why are people forking and using this 😭.
+I might come back and rewrite this project.

 <details style="cursor: pointer;">
     <summary>Images</summary>
     <img src="./docs/example.gif" alt="GIF of the program." />